Irina Zaks, Drupal Trainer Reading estimate: 6 minutes

 One-Click Migrations, Step-by-Step

-In 2017, my presentation at StanfordWebCamp was titled “OneClick migration to Drupal 8,” and I was asked if such a thing even existed.
-My answer is a conditional “YES.”
 If you invested time and money into having a clean D7 site with architecture that you want to preserve and freshly updated content — now is a time to reap the rewards!
+One-click migrations are possible.
 Whether you’re talking about migrating to D9 or Backdrop CMS, your upgrade path should cost much less than a full site redesign and rebuild.

 Preparing an existing D7 site for any migration includes:

-• Disable modules that are not used/upgradable, etc.
+Disable modules that are not used or upgradeable

-Now you can sit back and watch the running conversion from D7 to Backdrop — or perhaps go on a walk, or get a cup of tea or coffee.
+Now you can sit back and watch the running conversion from D7 to Backdrop — or perhaps go on a walk, or get a drink!
 This update usually takes 60 seconds or less, so the upgrade will be completed and recorded in the system log by the time you are done with your drink.

 In this section, we provide detailed instructions for the D9 update for site builders.
 These steps will work on any platform.

-• Enable module “Migrate Drupal” and “Migrate Drupal UI.”
+Enable modules “Migrate Drupal” and “Migrate Drupal UI.”

-• Connect to the database for existing D7 site to move content and some configurations.
+Connect to the database for the existing D7 site to move content and some configurations.

 This process might take quite some time, as everything has to be moved from one database to another, and files are copied to the new site.
 It might be helpful to watch every step of creating all entities in the fresh Drupal 9 CMS and populating them with the content, especially as hiccups happen, like with any move.
 Watching the process allows you to ensure that something important is not forgotten or broken.